Rafael Bernabe Riefkohl

-Rafael Bernabe Riefkohl (born 1959) is a Puerto Rican historian, sociologist, professor and politician.
-He is currently an elected member of the Puerto Rico Senate representing the Citizen’s Victory Movement.
+Rafael Bernabe Riefkohl (born 5 March 1959) is a Puerto Rican historian, sociologist, professor and politician who currently serves as a member of the Puerto Rico Senate representing the Citizens’ Victory Movement since 2021.
 He was the candidate for governor for the Working People's Party of Puerto Rico in 2012 and 2016.
 He has socialist beliefs and ideals, and is heavily critical of the New Progressive Party and Popular Democratic Party.

 Personal life

 Bernabe was born in 1959, in the municipality of Santurce, Puerto Rico.
 He grew up in Río Piedras.
+He is Jewish.